 This happens when there is an issue with your connection or when the page is going through some sort of error on the page.
 The user needs to be patient, refresh the page, check the connection, and try reloading the page again.

-These common website errors are some of the common errors that can happen to anyone surfing the net or on particular websites.
+These common website errors are some of the widely seen website issues that can happen to anyone surfing the net or on particular websites.
+In addition to database errors, these are the most raising issues.
 Some of them can be fixed by the user themselves either by checking whether the spelling of the website is correct or not, by making sure that the connection is good enough or by refreshing the wanted page.
 Email us at firstname.lastname@example.org or click here to submit your request so that we can call you back, when you need any help from our team.